mpaluchowski/cycling.paluchowski.com/content/training/planning-routes-in-unfamiliar-territory/index.md

 ---
 title: "Planning Routes in Unfamiliar Territory"
-date: 2019-09-24T06:40:22+02:00
+date: 2019-09-27T11:01:46Z
+tags:
+  - Strava
+  - Google Maps
+  - Google Street View
+  - planning
+image: perfect-road.jpg
 ---

-Smooth asphalt, low traffic, great views and maybe coffee, if I'm lucky, are what I aim for when planning rides.
-Tough when I don't know the are I'll be riding, ie. when I travel.
-Beginnings were hit or miss and I often landed in potholes or on gravel roads, but with time I worked out the tools and strategies that *usually* take me where I want.
+Smooth asphalt, low traffic, great views, and maybe a coffee mid-way.
+That's all I ask for when cycling and what I aim for when planning routes.
+Beginnings were difficult.
+I tried to guess which way to take, then usually hit potholes or gravel.
+With time, I collected techniques and tools that feed me the information I need to plan a quality ride.

 <!--more-->

+## Ready routes

-My first rule of thumb: **steal, when you can**.
-People who often ride in a given area know it best and being brag-hungry as most of them are, their rides are available on Strava.
-Whenever I see someone did an interesting ride, be that near Warsaw or elsewhere I may want to visit one day, I'll use Strava's ride-to-route feature and store that route for later reference.
+My first rule of thumb is: **steal whenever possible**.
+Many of the rides shared on Strava are gems of local cycling knowledge.
+Whenever I see someone had an interesting route, I use the ride-to-route feature and stash it for later.

-(photo of button to copy ride to route)

-Another great source of routes are races.
-There are tens of these throughout the season in Poland alone.
-Each one will publish their route, which you can bet was designed with local knowledge, then tested and checked for safety and road surface quality.
+I keep an eye on **races** organized wherever I'll be travelling to.
+These all have routes that had been carefully planned *and tested* for quality and safety.
+Usually they'll publish a `.gpx` file that I can import into Strava and Garmin.

-Then there's a number of services that offer route mapping and cataloging.
-My favorite one here is bikemap.net, but I also frequently see people use ridewithgps.
-On Bikemap.net I can search for a starting location, routes tagged with Road, browse the results and copy or save them in my personal catalog.
-There's a feature for rating routes, so technically a higher-rated one should be better, but in reality, few routes have any ratings or any meaningful number of them.
+There are also many **online route catalogs**.
+My favorite one is [bikemap](https://www.bikemap.net/), but I also frequently see people use [Ride with GPS](https://ridewithgps.com/).
+On bikemap I can search for a starting location, then browse the routes others uploaded, filter for road cycling, length and total ascent.
+Finally, I can save the ones I like into my personal collection.

+<iframe src="https://www.bikemap.net/en/r/4791402/widget/?width=640&amp;height=480&amp;unit=metric" width="640" height="480" border="0" frameborder="0" marginheight="0" marginwidth="0" scrolling="no"></iframe>

+## Bespoke routes

-Finally, I do a lot of planning on my own.
-Either because I'm unable to find a suitable route to copy from anywhere, or more often because I want to build something based on a few route ideas I find.
-I often see people mark routes suboptimally, taking roads that are needlessly crowded with cars, where the maps tell me they could be avoided.
+I do a lot of planning on my own.
+Often times I can't find a suitable ready route to follow or decide to stitch multiple ones together.
+Plus, people tend to ride familiar routes that may not be optimal in terms of traffic and comfort, or miss out on interesting branches that I can spot on the map.

-How do I choose roads?
-First, I prefer roads that have no numbers on the map.
-Major roads have numbers and these normally have higher traffic, which I'm trying to avoid.
-With the non-numbered roads though there's always the risk of hitting a bad surface with potholes or something unpaved altogether.

-OpenStreetMap helps here.
-Turn on the Cycling layer and most of the unpaved roads are shown with dashed lines, whereas solid lines are for paved roads---but these could still be cobblestones or similar!
-So then there's Google StreetView to the rescue.
-Their cars will *normally* not venture off asphalt (and I do stress *normally* because I found places where that is not true), so if there's a StreetView trail on a given road, it's probably solid.
-Then you can see the actual photos and judge the surface yourself.
-On longer stretches I check a few random locations to reduce the risk of running into a bad road.

-(embed? jakości jezdni ze StreetView)
+I **prefer roads that have higher numbers or no numbers** at all.
+The higher the number, the lower the road's category and the lighter its traffic.
+These will often be the most picturesque roads around.
+Alas, they also carry a higher risk of having bad surface or potholes.

+[OpenStreetMap](https://www.openstreetmap.org/) helps me evaluate road quality.
+The Cycling layer uses solid lines to indicate paved roads, though these also include cobblestones and other uncomfortable materials.

+To really *see* what the surface looks like, I turn to **Google Street View**.
+Their cars normally don't venture off asphalt, so if a road has coverage, there's a good chance that it's solid.
+I pick a few points on the road, especially at junctions and away from inhabited areas, check whether it's asphalt, how patched up it is and such.

+<iframe src="https://www.google.com/maps/embed?pb=!4v1569586300368!6m8!1m7!1s0TmgQTOVQpaoRi5JPhV0Ag!2m2!1d51.93445765920654!2d21.037452593863!3f39.56316485742547!4f-2.9488296126383915!5f0.7820865974627469" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>

-Unfortunately, Google StreetView is often grossly outdated---I saw photos shot in 2011 lately, now that's 2019---and it's not available everywhere---a major blank spot in Europe being the ever-privacy-minded Germany.
-My last resort here is using the satellite photos from Google Maps and hoping they have a recent, high-resolution shot available.
-Asphalt has this characteristic grey color so it's not too hard to spot on these photos, providing a given road is not covered by trees.
+Unfortunately, **Google Street View is often grossly outdated**.
+I frequently see photos shot *a decade* ago.
+It's also **not available everywhere**---a major blank spot being the ever-privacy-minded Germany.
+My last resort in these cases are satellite images from Google Maps, hopefully in high resolution and a clear view of the road.
+I won't see potholes, and some gravel surfaces look a lot like asphalt from above, but that's a risk I can take.

-Even with all the above resources available, there's still always risk that some map or photo was incorrect or outdated.
-Often times I hit road works that I need to circumvent or uncomfortably ride through, and I haven't find a good place online to check for them.
-Yes, maps like Waze tend to cover these well on major roads, but on the minor ones there's much less of a chance that someone will report them simply because there's little traffic moving there.
+Even with all this information available, there's one obstacle I'm unable to foresee: road works.
+You'd be surprised how often I encounter these---Poland is doing a lot of road construction lately---and there's really no information about them available anywhere online, simply because these are such rarely used roads.
+[Waze](https://www.waze.com/) won't help.
+And the works are often finished within week or two.

+That's as far as I can plan ahead, for the time being.
+From here, I clip in and start the ride, dealing with whatever unexpected comes up along the way.

+Header photo by [Simon Rae](https://unsplash.com/@simonrae) on [Unsplash](https://unsplash.com/).